alexdrone/ui_dsl_deprecated/README.md

 If it matches a class `keyPath`, the value is evaluated and automatically set to any view that matches the current selector.

+The `--` separator is converted to `.` in order to create more complex keypaths. e.g. `avatar-view--background-color` is translated to `avatarView.backgroundColor`.

 Otherwise the properties can be accessed from within the view's dictionary stored inside the property `rflk_computedProperties` defined in Reflektor's UIView category. e.g. `self.rflk_computedProperties[@"anyCustomKey"].value(withTraitCollection:self.traitCollection, bounds:self.bounds)`